 - 1/2 teaspoon ground black pepper

-- 2 1/2 cups cabbage finely shredded
+- 2 1/2 cups cabbage finely chopped or shredded

 - 1/2 cup chopped celery

 - Mix together the coleslaw dressing by combining the mayonnaise, vinegar, cream, sugar, salt, and black pepper.

 - Place shredded cabbage, chopped celery, and chopped onion in a large bowl.

 - Pour the coleslaw dressing over the cabbage and stir to combine.

 - Cover coleslaw and refrigerate for at least 1 hour before serving.

 This is my all time favorite coleslaw! i absolutely love this dressing!
 I have made it quite a few times now, so I thought I needed to write and let you know how happy I am that you posted this.
 I have never been a big coleslaw person, but my husband is.
 (I am now that I have discovered this recipe)

 The first time I made it I didn’t have any celery.
 I substituted celery seed and it tasted wonderful!
 My husband can not eat raw onions, so I just left them out.
 This is still the best coleslaw recipe ever!!!
 This dressing really makes it!
 Thanks again for sharing it!